ishanify/Prediction-Model-Projects/README.md

   - For example, **SMOTE** avoids overfitting by inducing synthetic data
 - Dividing the dataset into training and test sets, generally 70:30 ratio
 - Training the BEST prediction model by changing various parameters
-  - For example in KNN, I found the best fit model by changing value of K.
 - **Evaluation of the model**

   | Performace Metric | Description |